chinapedia/wikipedia.abstract.en/Page/Sulfur.md

 Natural occurrence

-Nearly_exhausted_sulphur_vat_from_which_railroad_cars_are_loaded,_Freeport_Sulphur_Co.,_Hoskins_Mound,_Texas,_1a35438v.jpg Io_highest_resolution_true_color.jpg are due to elemental sulfur and sulfur compounds deposited by active volcanoes.]]
-Kawah_Ijen_-East_Java_-Indonesia_-sulphur-31July2009.jpg, a volcano in East Java, Indonesia, 2009]] ³²S is created inside massive stars, at a depth where the temperature exceeds 2.5×10⁹ K, by the fusion of one nucleus of silicon plus one nucleus of helium.[17]
+are due to elemental sulfur and sulfur compounds deposited by active volcanoes.]] , a volcano in East Java, Indonesia, 2009]] ³²S is created inside massive stars, at a depth where the temperature exceeds 2.5×10⁹ K, by the fusion of one nucleus of silicon plus one nucleus of helium.[17]
 As this nuclear reaction is part of the alpha process that produces elements in abundance, sulfur is the 10th most common element in the universe.

 Sulfur, usually as sulfide, is present in many types of meteorites.
 Ordinary chondrites contain on average 2.1% sulfur, and carbonaceous chondrites may contain as much as 6.6%.
 It is normally present as troilite (FeS), but there are exceptions, with carbonaceous chondrites containing free sulfur, sulfates and other sulfur compounds.[18]
 The distinctive colors of Jupiter's volcanic moon Io are attributed to various forms of molten, solid, and gaseous sulfur.[19]

-Fumarola_Vulcano.jpgs such as this one in Vulcano, Italy]]
+s such as this one in Vulcano, Italy]]

 It is the fifth most common element by mass in the Earth.
 Elemental sulfur can be found near hot springs and volcanic regions in many parts of the world, especially along the Pacific Ring of Fire; such volcanic deposits are currently mined in Indonesia, Chile, and Japan.
 These deposits are polycrystalline, with the largest documented single crystal measuring 22×16×11 cm.[20]
 Historically, Sicily was a major source of sulfur in the Industrial Revolution.[21]